Five Tips To Help You Properly Care for Your New Mattress

 So you’ve finally decided to upgrade your mattress.
 Congratulations on being proactive about sleep!
 Your energy levels, mood, and overall well-being are sure to improve alongside the quality of your rest.

-Here are the best ways to care for your mattress to ensure it remains in optimum condition for healthy sleep.
+Here are the best ways to care for your mattress to ensure it remains in optimum condition for healthy sleep for years to come.

 Use a mattress protector

 A mattress protector is arguably the best way to increase the longevity of your mattress investment.
 They’re made to absorb stains before they can do any damage, and in addition, they absorb sweat that can accelerate the breakdown of the foam layer in your mattress.

 Washing the protector regularly is a great way to minimise dust mites and allergens, and doing so is a whole lot easier than trying to wash your mattress!